satoken/ractip/README.md

 For Gurobi,

-	./configure --with-vienna-rna=/path/to/vienna-rna --with-gurobi
+	./configure --with-vienna-rna=/path/to/vienna-rna --with-gurobi=/path/to/gurobi

 For CPLEX,

-	./configure --with-vienna-rna=/path/to/vienna-rna --with-cplex
+	./configure --with-vienna-rna=/path/to/vienna-rna --with-cplex \

-You may have to specify the include path and the library path by CPPFLAGS and LDFLAGS like

-	env CPPFLAGS='-I/path/to/gurobi/include' LDFLAGS='-L/path/to/gurobi/lib' \
+	            --with-cplex-include=/path/to/cplex/include \
-	./configure --with-vienna-rna=/path/to/vienna-rna --with-gurobi
+		        --with-cplex-lib=/path/to/cplex/lib

 Then,